sanskrit/raw_etexts_english/blogs/manasataramgini/2013-12-29_the-verse-of-the-sword.md

 +++
-title = "The verse of thexa0sword"
+title = "The verse of the sword"

 +++
 [chitrabandha-s](https://manasataramgini.wordpress.com/2013/01/06/between-the-rasarnava-and-the-chitrabandha-s/ "Between the rasArNava and the chitrabandha-s")